-5 festivals with a fantastic vibe
+5 festivals with a fantastic vibe in Bangkok

 Thais celebrate their New Year in April, and do so by hosting the world’s biggest water fight.
 While traditionally a religious holiday in which Buddha images had water poured on them symbolising the washing away of sin, these days it includes water pistols out in the street, with everyone being fair game.
 Given that it is at the hottest time of year, it’s a welcome relief for most folks.

 2) Vegetarian Festival

 This festival celebrates the Chinese emperor gods, with much of the city going vegetarian for the week.
 Of more interest to tourists will be the practices of devotees putting sharp objects through their cheeks and parading through the streets in one of the more macabre rites on the planet.